SharePoint/sp-dev-docs/docs/transform/modernize-userinterface-site-pages.md

 The SharePoint PnP Modernization framework ([Nuget](https://www.nuget.org/packages/SharePointPnPModernizationOnline), [source code](https://github.com/SharePoint/PnP-Tools/tree/master/Solutions/SharePoint.Modernization/SharePointPnP.Modernization.Framework)) does bring page transformation capabilities which will be explained in the upcoming chapters.

 > [!IMPORTANT]
+> - Page transformation today works for wiki and web part pages.
+Publishing pages is something we're evaluating for a future release.
-> The SharePoint PnP Modernization framework is continuously evolving, checkout [the release notes](https://github.com/SharePoint/PnP-Tools/blob/master/Solutions/SharePoint.Modernization/Modernization%20Framework%20release%20notes.md) to stay up to date on the latest changes.
+> - The SharePoint PnP Modernization framework is continuously evolving, checkout [the release notes](https://github.com/SharePoint/PnP-Tools/blob/master/Solutions/SharePoint.Modernization/Modernization%20Framework%20release%20notes.md) to stay up to date on the latest changes.
 If you encounter problems please file an issue in the [PnP Tools GitHub issue list](https://github.com/SharePoint/PnP-Tools/issues).

 To use page transformation for your environment you can use one or more of below described approaches: